John Wilkes Booth: 1850s

 Booth made his stage debut at age 17 on August 14, 1855, in the supporting role of the Earl of Richmond in Richard III at Baltimore's Charles Street Theatre.
 The audience jeered at him when he missed some of his lines.
 He also began acting at Baltimore's Holliday Street Theater, owned by John T. Ford, where the Booths had performed frequently.
 In 1857 he joined the stock company of the Arch Street Theatre in Philadelphia, where he played for a full season.
-At his request, he was billed as "J.B.
-Wilkes", a pseudonym meant to avoid comparison with other members of his famous thespian family.
+At his request, he was billed as "J. B. Wilkes", a pseudonym meant to avoid comparison with other members of his famous thespian family.
 Jim Bishop wrote that Booth "developed into an outrageous scene stealer, but he played his parts with such heightened enthusiasm that the audiences idolized him."
 In February 1858, he played in Lucrezia Borgia at the Arch Street Theatre.
 On opening night, he experienced stage fright and stumbled over one of his lines.
 Instead of introducing himself by saying, "Madame, I am Petruchio Pandolfo", he stammered, "Madame, I am Pondolfio Pet—Pedolfio Pat—Pantuchio Ped—dammit!
 Who am I?", causing the audience to roar with laughter.

-Later that year, Booth played the part of Mohegan Indian Chief Uncas in a play staged in Petersburg, Virginia, and then became a stock company actor at the Richmond Theatre in Virginia, where he became increasingly popular with audiences for his energetic performances.
+Later that year, Booth played the part of Mohegan Indian Chief Uncas in a play staged in Petersburg, Virginia, and then became a stock company actor at the Richmond Theatre (then known as the Marshall Theatre) in Virginia which was co-managed by George Kunkel, John T. Ford, and Thomas L. Moxley.
+There he became increasingly popular with audiences for his energetic performances.
 On October 5, 1858, he played the part of Horatio in Hamlet, alongside his older brother Edwin in the title role.
 Afterward, Edwin led him to the theater's footlights and said to the audience, "I think he's done well, don't you?"
 In response, the audience applauded loudly and cried, "Yes!
 Yes!"
 In all, Booth performed in 83 plays in 1858.
 Booth said that, of all Shakespearean characters, his favorite role was Brutus, the slayer of a tyrant.

 Some critics called Booth "the handsomest man in America" and a "natural genius", and noted his having an "astonishing memory"; others were mixed in their estimation of his acting.
 He stood 5 ft 8 in tall, had jet-black hair, and was lean and athletic.
 Noted Civil War reporter George Alfred Townsend described him as a "muscular, perfect man" with "curling hair, like a Corinthian capital".
 Booth's stage performances were often characterized by his contemporaries as acrobatic and intensely physical, with him leaping upon the stage and gesturing with passion.
 He was an excellent swordsman, although a fellow actor once recalled that Booth occasionally cut himself with his own sword.